Modeling Adversaries in a Logic for Security Protocol Analysis: Modeling Adversaries

 \subsection{Passive Adversaries}

 Passive adversaries can be modeled formally as follows.
-An \emph{interpreted algorithmic knowledge security system with passive adversary $a$ ($a\in\{1,\dots,n\}$)} is an interpreted algorithmic knowledge security system $\I=(\R,\pi,\A_1,\dots,\A_n)$ satisfying the following constraints at all points $(r,m)$: \begin{axiomlist} \item[P1.] $r_a(m)$ consists only of $\recv(\msg)$ events. \item[P2.]
-For all $j$ and events $\sent(j,\msg)$ in $r_j(m)$, there exists an event $\recv(\msg)$ in $r_a(m)$. \end{axiomlist} P1 captures the passivity of the adversary---he can only receive messages, not send any; P2 says that every message sent by a principal is copied to the adversary's local state.
+An \emph{interpreted algorithmic knowledge security system with passive adversary $a$ ($a\in\{1,\dots,n\}$)} is an interpreted algorithmic knowledge security system $\I=(\R,\pi,\A_1,\dots,\A_n)$ satisfying the following constraints at all points $(r,m)$: \begin{axiomlist} \item[P1.] $r_a(m)$ consists only of $\intercept(\msg)$ events. \item[P2.]
+For all $j$ and events $\sent(j,\msg)$ in $r_j(m)$, there exists an event $\intercept(\msg)$ in $r_a(m)$. \item[P3.]
+For every $\intercept(\msg)$ in $r_a(m)$, there is a corresponding $\sent(j,\msg)$ in $r_i(m)$ for some $i$. \item[P4.]
+For all $i$ and every $\sent(j,\msg)$ in $r_i(m)$, $j\ne a$. \end{axiomlist} P1 captures the passivity of the adversary---he can only intercept messages, not send any; P2 says that every message sent by a principal is basically copied to the adversary's local state, while P3 says that only messages sent by principals appear in the adversary's local state; P4 ensures that a passive adversary is not an agent to which other agents may intentionally send messages to (i.e., the adversary is an outsider in the system).
 We next consider various knowledge algorithms for the adversary.